graphql/graphql-spec/spec/Section 6 -- Execution.md

 ## Evaluating operations

-The type system, as described in the “Type System” part of the spec, must provide a “Query Root” and a “Mutation Root” object.
+The type system, as described in the “Type System” part of the spec, must provide a “Query Root” and a “Mutation Root” object, and can provide an optional “Subscription Root” object.

 If the operation is a mutation, the result of the operation is the result of evaluating the mutation’s top level selection set on the “Mutation Root” object.
 This selection set should be evaluated serially.

-If the operation is a query, the result of the operation is the result of evaluating the query’s top level selection set on the “Query Root” object.
+If the operation is a query or a subscription, the result of the operation is the result of evaluating the operation's top level selection set on the “Query Root” object or the “Subscription Root” object, respectively.

 ## Evaluating selection sets